DeclanChidlow/vale.rocks/src/posts/the-design-of-this-site.md

 - A warm colour palette that is readable for extended periods.

-- A ton more of tiny little quality-of-life bits and bobs.
+- A ton more tiny little quality-of-life bits and bobs.

 If you'd like to see most of the site's numerous features and stylings in one place, you can do so on my [Lorem Ipsum page](/posts/lorem-ipsum).
 It contains a complex assortment of most possible different formattings and layouts for testing and trialling interactions of elements in complex arrangements.